 What’s the best medium?

 Think about it: your members have individual preferences with you already that explain how they want to be contacted.
-Email, community forums, mobile apps and push notifications.
+Email, community forums, and mobile apps.
 Each of these channels can be leveraged to launch a single question survey to quickly gather feedback.
 My personal favorite is the announcement area in YM’s AMS member portal.
 This is front and center when your members login and creates familiarity with an area that can serve as a focal point for updates or questions coming directly from your organization.
-Another great option is to promote your new survey question to the member feed and send a corresponding push notification with just a single click.
+Another great option is to promote your new survey question to the member feed with just a single click.
 Your members can instantly respond from their mobile devices no matter where or when.

 Learn how YM’s AMS can help you launch one question surveys to gain immediate feedback.